JCSDA/jedi-docs/docs/jedi-components/ufo/obsops.rst

 * LinearObsOperator.Absorbers [optional] : controls which of the selected Absorbers will be acted upon in K-Matrix multiplication
 * LinearObsOperator.Clouds [optional] : controls which of the selected Clouds will be acted upon in K-Matrix multiplication

-ObsOptions configures the tabulated coeffecient files that are used by CRTM
+ObsOptions configures the tabulated coefficient files that are used by CRTM

 * ObsOptions.Sensor_ID : {sensor}_{platform} prefix of the sensor-specific coefficient files, e.g., amsua_n19
 * ObsOptions.EndianType : Endianness of the coefficient files.
 Either little_endian or big_endian.